Why Image Optimization Is Important

 Free Optimization Tools for image quality, size

-Compressing your visual elements before uploading online is a smart decision for image optimization.
+Compressing your visual elements before uploading online is a smart decision for an image boost.
 The fantastic thing about this is that free image optimization tools consist the majority.
 Below are some of the bests:

-This tool is one of the oldest and most efficient free image optimization tools.
+This tool is one of the oldest and most efficient free photo optimization tools.

 Using a sharp compression technique, Tiny PNG reduces the size of your PNG files.
 It decreases the number of colors in your image so that fewer bytes are required to store the data.
 The unnoticeable change causes a huge difference in the size which in its turn makes page load time faster.

 Gift of Speed

 Gift of Speed is an online JPEG Compressor and Resizer.
 By adjusting the quality and/or the size of the image, this free engine compacts the size of your JPEG files to a smaller one.